rkruegs123/jax-dna/DNA28.md

   - in theory, maybe this isn't a massive bottleneck because you can just run N simultaions across N GPUs, and maybe you'd want to run N simulations anyway
 - i get the sense that Petr thinks a JAX-MD implementation would be useful for parameter fitting, but not for inverse design because simulations are just too slow
   - Note: emulator would be a reaosnable next step if this is the case
+- www.molecularprogrammers.org
+- what's the most basic way to protect DNA nanotech in vivo? coat with something called like "polylyceine".
+You just make your nanotech then put in a bath of that, so you can stlil produce at scale
+- The problem with the L-DNA thing is just that it's expensive.
+There ARE polymerases for other kinds of DNA, like L-DNA, LNA and PNA, but they are more finicky.
+Out of Andrew Ellington's lab at UT Austin -- they basically just do directed evolution on existing polymerases.
+Could be a relly good future direction
+- Most basic "bioproduction" for aplications is what Heinrik Dietz: encode DNAses into your tihng to replicate that will actually cut out the staples.
+This allows you to bioproduce in a fixed stiochiometry (in the presence of zinc)
+  - same for tiles. just more finicky (tiles)
+- known issue with oxDNA -- a polyA/polyT duplex isn't right.
+The thing preventing it from being right is that the stacking site (the normal vector) is orthogonal to the backbone-base vector.
+In a sense, would need an additional gamma.
+Could deifnitely optimize for this.
+- for proteins, you typically need implicit solvent as well as more than pairwise reactions
+- one thing they've been wanting to add: ion interactions, e.g. for magnesium bridges
+- don't forget to cure the original sin (an Adam and even reference could be funny here) -- 5' to 3' issue
+- what about simulating other forms of DNA?
+  - could prob do L-DNA by just flipping the phi's.
+For others, you'd need datra that doesn't exist.
+Best ou could do at the omment is fitting to small scale atomistic simulations
+- note that you can ofcourse link proteins to PNAs, but this is expensive.
+Other people are workign on connecting normal DNA to protein via some small molecules.
+Cheaper, and also good because you know the dynamics of normal DNa a bit better
+- oxRNA currently has no 3D information.
+Would be great to be able to add
+- some people out of ohio state have the thing for HDR as a dna nanostructure to be way more stable
+- oxDNA/RNA also has no DNA/RNA interactions.
+Too bad.
+Would be nic efor guid RNAs

 ### Models of self-assembling systems: varying levels of abstraction and objectives (Matt Patitz)